openhive-network/Rocket.Chat/hive/doc/README.md

 ```

 Alternatively you can do the same by downloading relevant Github
-Workflow artifact (see section above) and upload it as release asset.
+Workflow artifact (see section above) and upload it as a release asset.

 ## Syncing fork

-See [docs about syncing
+See [guide about syncing
 fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line).

 Preliminary step (do once);